 When an assignment is submitted late, it may not be feasible to have feedback returned to you before the next assignment or exam is due.
-An extension is not available for an assessment item where you have been allowed an opportunity for academic recovery.
+An extension is not available for an assessment item where:

+- you have been allowed an opportunity for academic recovery - the assessment is an exam.